-An inventory and further discussion on provision of services are found in the Village of Paradise Valley - County of Vermilion River Intermunicipal Collaboration Framework.
+Servicing with municipal services typically stops at the built-up portion of the Village with on-site water and sewer servicing on remaining occupied parcels.
+An inventory and further discussion on provision of services are contained in the Village of Kitscoty-County of Vermillion River Intermunicipal Collaboration Framework.